timtouch/Revature-Notes/Week 3 HTML-CSS-JS-Servlets/README.md

     - send(): sends an http message (Call this last, it sends the request)
     - open(httpVerb, uri) (Call this to configure a request)
         - httpVerb
-            - GET, PUT, POST, DELETE
+            - GET, PUT, POST, DELETEf
         - uri
             - uniform resource identifier
     - onreadystatechage